-If a FASTA file of the reference genome is given, for each genomic bin the fraction of GC (proportion of "G" and "C" characters among all "A", "T", "G" and "C" characters in the subsequence, ignoring "N" and any other ambiguous characters) and repeat-masked values (proportion of lowercased non-"N" characters in the sequence) are calculated and stored in the output "reference.cnn" file as columns "gc" and "rmask".
+If a FASTA file of the reference genome is given, for each genomic bin the fraction of GC (proportion of "G" and "C" characters among all "A", "T", "G" and "C" characters in the subsequence, ignoring "N" and any other ambiguous characters) and repeat-masked values (proportion of lowercased non-"N" characters in the sequence) are calculated and stored in the output reference .cnn file.
 For efficiency, the samtools FASTA index file (.fai) is used to locate the binned sequence regions in the FASTA file.

-If the GC or RepeatMasker bias corrections are skipped using the -no-gc or -no-rmask options, then those columns are omitted from the output file; if both are skipped, then the genome FASTA file (if provided) is not examined at all.
+The same read-depth bias corrections used in the fix command are performed on each of the normal samples here.
 The result is a reference copy-number profile that can then be used to correct other individual samples.